 Compliance

-Sphyr provides a full GDPR data scrub endpoint at /v1/users/:id.
-When a data subject requests erasure, an operator can invoke this endpoint to permanently delete all personally identifiable information associated with that user from the D1 database and KV stores.
+Sphyr provides a data scrub endpoint at /v1/users/:user_id.
+When a data subject requests erasure, an operator can invoke this endpoint to delete all directly identifying information associated with that user — including the Stripe customer ID link, request rationale fields, and active session data.
 The operation is irreversible and returns a confirmation with a UTC timestamp.

-The GDPR scrub endpoint is admin-gated — it requires a valid X-Admin-Key header and is protected by the IP allowlist enforced at the worker level.
+The GDPR scrub endpoint is admin-gated — it requires a valid Authorization: Bearer <admin-key> header and is protected by the IP allowlist enforced at the worker level.
 End users cannot self-invoke deletion; all deletion requests must be routed through your designated data controller.

 Data Handling Practices